Skip to main content Skip to search

 Learn More

-Wurzweiler School of Social Work is pleased to announce a limited number of scholarships available for MSW students who have professional interests in working with individuals and families who are addressing issues related to aging or palliative/serious illness care.
-Approximately 5 full-time students will receive a $5,000 scholarship during the Spring 2024 term.
-To be eligible for this award, students must participate in a one-year field placement in aging or palliative care during the period of the award and work toward completing the course requirements of the Certificate in Gerontology and Pallative Care.
-The next application will be announced in December 2023.
+Wurzweiler School of Social Work is pleased to announce a limited number of scholarships available for MSW students who have professional interests in working with older adults and clients experiencing serious illness.
+To be eligible for this award, students must participate in a one-year field placement in aging or serious illness/palliative care during the period of the award and work toward completing the course requirements of the Certificate in Gerontology and Palliative Care.
+Applications for consideration open in December and June.
 For more information, please contact Dr. Gary Stein at glstein@yuedu.

 The Dr. James R. Dumpson Scholarship program provides financial support to current ACS full-time employees who have demonstrated a commitment to a career in chid and family services and who are motivated to become leaders in our field.